Updated March 11, 2026 · By Jake Embers

 FAQs

-Absolutely, but adjust your timing.
-Baby backs are thinner and cook faster - try a 2.5-1.5-1 method instead.
-I prefer St. Louis ribs for this technique because they have more fat and connective tissue that benefits from the long, slow process.
+Yes, but adjust to a 2.5-1.5-1 method.
+Baby backs are thinner and cook faster.
+I prefer St. Louis ribs because they have more fat and connective tissue that benefits from this long process.

-Wrap them in a towel and stick them in a cooler.
-They'll stay hot and continue to tenderize for 2-3 hours.
-This "faux cambro" method is a lifesaver when you're timing multiple dishes for a party.
+Wrap in towels and put them in a cooler.
+They'll stay hot for 3+ hours and continue tenderizing.
+This "faux cambro" technique saved me when I miscalculated timing for my daughter's graduation party.